LiranNis/Mirror/README.md

 ## Nuget
 After downloading with the script, you can upload the files to the nuget-hosted repository using:
 `nuget push *.nupkg -Source http://<servername>:8081/repository/nuget-hosted/ -ApiKey <api-key>`
-Replace with the repository correct repository url (https) and place the api-key.
+Replace with the correct repository url (https) and place the api-key.